Objects And Knowledge Lab

 See a recent NYUAD feature article about the lab's research: Making sense of the way the brain makes sense

-Several ongoing research projects include:
+Several ongoing research projects in the lab include:

 How do socio-emotional factors influence face recognition?